Transcript Requests

 Eagle Achievement Center-Advising

-Summer & Fall 2025 registration start dates for each classification:
+Winter and Spring 2026 registration start dates for each classification:

-Veterans (priority)
+Veterans and military connected students (priority)

 All previously mentioned students AND Undergraduate students with 60 – 89 earned credits